arturomorarioja-ek/WD_UX_E25/Lesson01/README.md

 ## Class takeaways
 ### Basic Web Application Architecture
+- Check out the **Introduction** slides
-- Make sure that you understand the tasks and tools involved in a backend and those in the frontend.
+- Make sure that you understand the tasks and tools involved in a backend and those in the frontend
 - [Explore](https://fullscale.io/blog/top-5-tech-stacks/) different development stacks

 [https://github.com/arturomorarioja/web_e25_ux_food_repo_w35]: #